Matt Helm: Matt Helm in other media

 In 1965, Columbia Pictures acquired the film rights to eight Matt Helm novels.
-A five-film series of parody or spoof spy movies was planned and four were produced, debuting with The Silencers (from Hamilton's novels The Silencers and Death of a Citizen, adapted by acclaimed A Streetcar Named Desire screenwriter Oscar Saul).
-The series was produced by Irving Allen, former partner of James Bond film producer Albert R. Broccoli.
+A five-film series of parody or spoof spy movies was planned and four were produced, debuting with The Silencers.
 They were made to star Dean Martin, who co-produced them with his Meadway-Claude Production company and received a share of the profits.

 The films used the name Matt Helm, his cover identity, plus book titles and some very loose plot elements, but otherwise the series bore no resemblance to the character, atmosphere, or themes of Hamilton's original books, nor to the hard-edged action of Bond.

 Martin played the part with his own persona of a fun-loving, easygoing, wisecracking playboy with plenty of references to singing and alcohol consumption.
 Helm's government agency, unnamed in the novels, was called Intelligence and Counter-Espionage (ICE) in the films.
 Like the Bond series, the Helm films featured a number of sexy women in each, sometimes referred to as "The Slaygirls".
 Martin co-starred in the films with popular '60s actresses such as Stella Stevens, Ann-Margret, Sharon Tate, Elke Sommer, Janice Rule and Tina Louise.

 A 1970s TV series Matt Helm, which cast Tony Franciosa as Helm, an ex-spy turned private detective, also departed from the books and was unsuccessful.

 In 2002, it was reported that DreamWorks had optioned the entire Helm book series.
 In 2005, Variety reported that DreamWorks had signed Michael Brandt and Derek Haas to write a screenplay for a high six-figure deal.
 According to the article, the film was to be a contemporary adaptation of the character, but no casting or release information was announced.

 Paramount retained the film rights to the Matt Helm series after its 2008 split from DreamWorks.
 In 2009, it was reported that Alex Kurtzman and Roberto Orci would produce a more serious version of the Helm franchise, with Variety saying that the tone of Paul Attanasio's script had a similar tone to The Bourne Identity, and that Steven Spielberg was considering directing or producing.

 In March 2018, Deadline Hollywood reported that Tom Shepard had been hired to rewrite the script, with Bradley Cooper attached to play Helm.
 Spielberg reportedly would remain involved in some unspecified capacity.